Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

 where $N(0,x)$ denotes the Gaussian distribution with centre $0$ and dispersion $x$.
-Here, $x$ represents the relative error of the age map, and we take $x=5\%$, $10\%$, $15\%$ and $20\%$ in our analysis.
-By creating four versions of age maps with different errors, we finally have $3\times3\times4=36$ mock age data sets.
-We use Au-6 with inclination $\vartheta=60^{\circ}$ and $5\%$ error of the age map (denoted as Au-6-60-5 hereafter) to illustrate our method and results.\\
+Here, $x$ represents the relative error of the age map, and we took $x=5\%$, $10\%$, $15\%$, and $20\%$ in our analysis.
+By creating four versions of the age maps with different errors, we finally had $3\times3\times4=36$ mock age data sets.
+We used Au-6 with an inclination $\vartheta=60^{\circ}$ and an error of $5\%$ of the age map (denoted Au-6-60-5 hereafter) to illustrate our method and results.\\